UBC-MDS/DSCI524_group_22/README.md

 ## Project Summary

 We implement linear regression using the coordinate descent (CD) algorithm in this Python package.
-For additional details about the [coordinate descent (CD) algorithm](https://en.wikipedia.org/wiki/Coordinate_descent), please refer to the link.
+Here are additional details about the [coordinate descent (CD) algorithm](https://en.wikipedia.org/wiki/Coordinate_descent).

-Our package consists of three major components:

-1. Simulated data generation
-2. Coordinate descent algorithm
-3. Visualization of data and the fitted linear regression

 ## Functions

-There are three major functions in this package:
+There are three functions in this package:

+**1. Simulated data generation:**

-- `generate_data_lr(n, n_features, theta, noise=0.2, random_seed=123)`: this function generates many random data points based on the theta coefficients, which will later be used for model fitting.
+`generate_data_lr(n, n_features, theta, noise=0.2, random_seed=123)`: generates random data points based on the theta coefficients, which can be used for model fitting.

+**2. Coordinate descent algorithm:**

-- `coordinate_descent(X, y, ϵ=1e-6, max_iterations=1000)`: this function performs coordinate descent to minimize the mean squared error of linear regression and therefore outputs the optimized intercept and coefficients vector.
+ `coordinate_descent(X, y, ϵ=1e-6, max_iterations=1000)`: performs coordinate descent to minimize the mean squared error (MSE) of linear regression and outputs the optimized intercept and coefficients vector.

+**3. Visualization of data and the fitted linear regression:**

-- `plot_lr(X, y, intercept, coef)`: this function returns a scatter plot of the observed data points overlayed with a regression with optimized intercept and coefficients vector.
+ `plot_lr(X, y, intercept, coef)`:  returns a scatter plot of the observed data points overlayed with a regression with optimized intercept and coefficients vector.

 ## Common Parameters

-- `n` (integer): Number of data points.
+- `n` (integer): Number of data points users want to generate.
 - `n_features` (integer): Number of features to generate, excluding the intercept.
 - `theta` (ndarray): True scalar intercept and coefficient weights vector.
 The first element should always be the intercept.
 - `noise` (float): Standard deviation of a normal distribution added to the generated target y array as noise.